retronav/acer-predator-turbo-and-rgb-keyboard-linux-module/README.md

 # Unofficial Acer Gaming RGB keyboard backlight and Turbo mode Linux kernel module (Acer Predator, Acer Helios, Acer Nitro)

+> **NOTE**
+>
+> This fork has code from the [latest `acer-wmi` kernel module](https://github.com/torvalds/linux/blob/master/drivers/platform/x86/acer-wmi.c) from the Linux kernel with [this patch](https://lore.kernel.org/r/all/CAMW3L+24ZGowtpURUbjoCoA+eZMF0wDae1izxS+HM2uz1L9Rig@mail.gmail.com/) applied manually for RGB support.
+The motivation of creating this fork is that the upstream module has support for PredatorSense v4 and mode switching (Quiet, Balanced, Performance, Turbo).
+The upstream `facer` module does not support mode switching for now and this is a result of me wanting the best of both worlds. **I do not have any extensive experience/knowledge in kernel driver development and this is just a result of an afternoon of tinkering and exploring the code.
+I'm happy to accept any real changes/feedback on this and learn from the experience.
+But hey, works on my machine (Acer Predator PHN16-71) though.**

 ![](keyboard.webp)

 [![GitHub repo Good Issues for newbies](https://img.shields.io/github/issues/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/good%20first%20issue?style=flat&logo=github&logoColor=green&label=Good%20First%20issues)](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) [![GitHub Help Wanted issues](https://img.shields.io/github/issues/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/help%20wanted?style=flat&logo=github&logoColor=b545d1&label=%22Help%20Wanted%22%20issues)](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) [![GitHub Help Wanted PRs](https://img.shields.io/github/issues-pr/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/help%20wanted?style=flat&logo=github&logoColor=b545d1&label=%22Help%20Wanted%22%20PRs)](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/pulls?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) [![GitHub repo Issues](https://img.shields.io/github/issues/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module?style=flat&logo=github&logoColor=red&label=Issues)](https://github.com/JafarAkhondali/acer-predator-turbo-and-rgb-keyboard-linux-module/issues?q=is%3Aopen)   [![](https://dcbadge.vercel.app/api/server/bNa4Qw8rPH)](https://discord.gg/ybWvSRfSY5)

 Inspired by [faustus(for asus)](https://github.com/hackbnw/faustus), this project extends current acer-wmi linux kernel module to support Acer gaming functions.

 > **Warning**
 > ## Use at your own risk!
 Acer was not involved in developing this driver, and everything is developed by reverse engeineering official Predator Sense app.
 This driver interacts with low-level WMI methods which haven't been tested on all series.

 ### Donation:
 Donations are not required, but shows your ❤️ to open source and encourages me to implement more features for this project.